 With a headline that brilliant, self-explanatory and, yes, a little obvious, need we say more?

-Fine, we’ll just repeat it in a slightly different fashion: here are 10 + 5 things about the aforementioned rap Doctor – who recently released his long-awaited third album, Compton – that you definitely (maybe) did not know.
+Fine, we’ll just repeat it in a slightly different fashion: here are 10 + 5 things about the aforementioned rap Doctor – whose new music rumoured to be in the next GTA game – that you definitely (maybe) did not know.

 - These are the best hip-hop albums of all time.

 1. Before he started upsetting police officers the world over as part of NWA, Dre was in a group called World Class Wreckin’ Cru, with DJ Yella, Cl-N-Tel and Lonzo.You probably kne w that bit, but did you know they were originally called Disco Conjunction, and played electronic funk?
 Well now you do.

 2. You know Warren G, that other bigtime rapper who likes to Regulate things?
 He and Dre are step brothers, after the Doc’s mum married G’s dad.
 At the time of writing there are sadly still no plans to reboot Will Ferrell and John C Reilly comedy, Step Brothers, with the pair in the lead roles.